Sandra Torres: Career

 Sandra Torres de Colom was founder of the Coordinadora Nacional de la Mujer (National Coordinator of the Women) for the political party Unidad Nacional de la Esperanza, through which more than 30,000 Guatemalan women (Garifuna and Xinca amongst them) have channeled their specific demands.
 The action in favor of women was reflected within the corporate area.
-Sandra Torres, as a businessperson, worked at private companies and had been responsible for textile production and administration of clothing factories.
+Sandra Torres, as a businesswoman, worked at private companies and had been responsible for textile production and administration of clothing factories.

-She also was president of Consejo de Cohesión Social (Counsel of Social Cohesion), an institute in charge of orienting social investment for the eradication of extreme poverty and combating poverty in general.
-The group employs programs and projects focused on improving the coverage and quality of education, healthcare, infrastructure, sustainability and national reconstruction (specifically pertaining to the disasters Hurricane Stan, landslides in the county of La Unión, Zacapa, and Storm 16).
+She also was president of Consejo de Cohesión Social (Council of Social Cohesion), an institute in charge of orienting social investment for the eradication of extreme poverty and combating poverty in general.
+The group employs programs and projects focused on improving the coverage and quality of education, healthcare, infrastructure, sustainability and national reconstruction (specifically pertaining to the disasters Hurricane Stan, landslides in La Unión, Zacapa, and Storm 16).

 Presidential candidate

 During the 2008 presidential term of her husband Álvaro Colom, she had a proactive role in many social programs, creating a platform for the distribution of government aid to the poor.
-She became quite popular among the poor and hence she decided to run for president in the 2011 Guatemalan general election.
-However, she was disqualified from being a candidate since the Constitution of Guatemala, in subsection c of article 186, prohibits relatives of the President and the Vice President on duty, to run as candidates.
+She became quite popular among the poor and hence she decided to run for president in the 2011 general election.
+However, she was disqualified from being a candidate since the Constitution of Guatemala, article 186(c), prohibits relatives of the incumbent president and Vice president from running as candidates.
 Even though she divorced her husband President Álvaro Colom, the move was seen as an attempt to circumvent the electoral law.

-With no restrictions from the Constitution she was able to run in the Presidential election of 2015 as a candidate for the same political party that her ex-husband was elected, the social-democratic National Unity of Hope party (UNE).
+With no restrictions from the Constitution she was able to run in the presidential election of 2015 as a candidate for the same political party that her ex-husband was elected, the social-democratic National Unity of Hope party (UNE).
 This time she finished second in the first round of the election on 6 September, narrowly beating the third-placed Manuel Baldizón, and qualifying for the runoff against first-placed Jimmy Morales.
 She lost the election in the second round.

-She ran again in the 2019 Presidential election, and led in some polls, though she had faced a legal challenge by the Constitutional Court over potential campaign finance violations. during the last election, which she denied.
+She ran again in the 2019 presidential election, and led in some polls, though she had faced a legal challenge by the Constitutional Court over potential campaign finance violations. during the last election, which she denied.

-Torres ran for the social-democratic National Unity of Hope party (UNE).

 Torres says she would provide "comprehensive solutions like development, fight against poverty and job opportunities" to try to convince Guatemalans to stay in the country rather than migrating to the United States.
 Torres pledged health and education reforms as well as jobs to stem the flow of migration to the US.
 In an appeal to more conservative voters, she vowed to oppose abortion and same-sex marriage.
 She did not attend either the first round or second round debates, despite having been invited to both.

-She was defeated in the second round of the 2019 Presidential election by Alejandro Giammattei.
+She was defeated in the second round of the 2019 presidential election by Alejandro Giammattei.